A toolkit for sustainable investment policy and regulation (part 1)

 - contribute to the creation of a common language on sustainable finance and investment policy design, implementation and monitoring;

 - facilitate the uptake and promotion of such policy standards by multilateral organisations such as the OECD, IOSCO and IOPS.

-Further publications are planned for 2021:
+Further publications are planned:

 - Part 2 – a second toolkit for policy makers, focused on the banking and insurance sectors;

 - Part 3 – detailed implementation guides, which will help governments to put these toolkits into practice.